Turňa nad Bodvou: Ethnicity

 The majority of the population is almost evenly split between Slovaks (43.92%) and Hungarians (43.57%), with Romani (8.06%) as the largest minority (2001).

 Government

 The village has its own tax office and police force but the district office is located at Moldava nad Bodvou.
 It also has its own birth registering office.

 Economy and facilities

 The village also has developed medical facilities including a Pharmacy and outpatient facilities for children and adolescents and a gynaecologist.

-The village also has a Slovakian bank and insurance branch.

 Culture

 The village has a public library and a DVD rental store.

 The village is connected to cable television.
 The village also has a castle located on a hill by the village entrance named the Turnansky Hrad.
 There is little remaining of the structure as much of it was destroyed under the orders of Ceasar Leopold in the year 1685, and later in 1848, a fire brought down the roof.
 There is now only one wall and the remains of a turret left standing although this too is crumbling.